Why does the ACT need a housing strategy?

 Housing fulfills the basic human need for shelter and performs a social function by contributing to the wellness of a household.

-The strategy provides a framework for government and the community to address the multiple factors that influence the supply and demand of housing.
+The ACT Housing Strategy (2.2 MB) (the strategy) provides a framework for government and the community to address the multiple factors that influence the supply and demand of housing.
 The strategy considers the levers that can be used to influence the delivery of housing, outlines actions that will provide an equitable approach to housing for all Canberrans now and in the future, and highlights matters for continued monitoring.

 The 2007 Affordable Housing Action Plan set the foundation for a long-term commitment to providing housing for all households at all income levels.
 For the past 11 years the ACT Government has been investing in public housing and assistance for people experiencing homelessness, supporting the community housing sector to grow, reforming planning and taxation laws, accelerating land release and providing dedicated affordable home purchase products.
 The Government began reducing conveyance duty rates (stamp duty) in 2012-13 and abolished it for eligible first home buyers from July 2019, making the purchase of a house more achievable and affordable for all Canberrans.